SharonLutz/CausalScreen/README.md

 devtools::install_github("SharonLutz/CausalScreen")
 ```
 #### Example
-For the given dataset dataS, one can test if each SNP in the matrix of SNPs (i.e. X) is directly associated with FEV given that the SNP is associated with FEV through height and weight adjusting for age and gender.
-The code below runs this analysis.
+For the sample dataset dataS, adjusting for age and gender and given the parental genotypes (i.e. P1 and P2), one can test if each  of the 100 SNPs (i.e. X) is directly associated with FEV given that the SNP is associated with FEV through the intermediate variable height and weight.
+The code to load the sample dataset and run CausalScreen are given below.
 ```
 library(CausalScreen)
 ?CausalScreen # For details on this function and how to choose input variables